Jordan protesters call for "downfall of the regime"

-AMMAN Thousands of demonstrators chanted the Arab Spring slogan "the people want the downfall of the regime" in Jordan on Friday, although a day billed as the culmination of three days of protests passed off largely in peace.
+AMMAN Thousands of protesters chanted the Arab Spring slogan "the people want the downfall of the regime" in Jordan's capital on Friday, as demonstrations against rising prices gather force in a country so far spared the brunt of Middle East unrest.

-Jordan has so far largely avoided the unrest that has swept across the Middle East over the past two years, but a decision this week to raise fuel prices led to the demonstrations.

-The mainly urban Muslim Brotherhood announced on Friday it was joining the protests, lending the voice of the country's largest opposition movement to demonstrations which had previously been focused on rural and tribal areas.
+The mainly urban Muslim Brotherhood joined hitherto largely rural protests that have erupted in the last few days, raising the spectre of lasting instability in the kingdom, a staunch U.S. ally with the longest border with Israel.

-Friday's protest near the main Husseini Mosque in downtown Amman was peaceful, with unarmed police separating the demonstrators denouncing King Abdullah from a smaller crowd chanting in support of the monarch.
+Friday's demonstration near the main Husseini Mosque in downtown Amman was peaceful, with unarmed police separating the demonstrators denouncing King Abdullah from a smaller crowd chanting in support of the monarch.

-Most of the civil unrest has taken place in outlying areas inhabited by tribes, Jordan's original inhabitants who now form a minority outnumbered by Jordanians of Palestinian origin.

-The tribes supply the army and security forces with recruits and form the backbone of support for the ruling Hashemite dynasty.
-They are seen as wary of the prospect of democratic reforms that would cost them privileges and state jobs.
+One protester was killed on Thursday as a crowed tried to storm a police station in the northern city of Irbid.
+The provinces appeared to be quieter on Friday.

-The Brotherhood are rivals to the tribes for power, and their decision to back protests signalled discontent spreading, although senior Brotherhood figures did not appear in person.
+The Brotherhood's decision to back Friday's demonstration adds the voice of the country's best-organised opposition movement to the protests, although top Brotherhood figures did not appear in person.

 "King Abdullah should take note of the situation by going back on the decision to raise prices.
 The Jordanian people are unable to shoulder more burdens," Brotherhood leader Sheikh Hamam Said said in a statement ahead of the protests.